 - a.
 From the Resource Repair Action menu, select the parent or child of the resource that has been replaced.
 If the repair action was to reseat a cable or adapter, select the resource associated with that repair action.
 If the resource associated with your action does not appear on the resource list, select sysplanar0 and press Enter. - b.
-Select Commit after you make your selections. - c.
-If the No Trouble Found display appears, go to step 9 on page 185.
+Select Commit after you make your selections.

-- 9. If you changed the service processor or network settings, as instructed in previous procedures, restore the settings to the values they had prior to servicing the system. - 10.
-Did you do any hot-plug procedures before doing this procedure? - No: Go to step 11.
+- c.
+If the No Trouble Found display appears, go to step 9. - 9.
+If you changed the service processor or network settings, as instructed in previous procedures, restore the settings to the values they had prior to servicing the system. - 10.
+Did you do any hot-plug procedures before doing this procedure?

-- 11. Start the operating system, with the system or logical partition in normal mode.
-Were you able to start the operating system? - No: Contact your service provider.
+11. Start the operating system, with the system or logical partition in normal mode.
+Were you able to start the operating system?

+No: Contact your service provider.
 This ends the procedure.